iwong3/bmr-calculator/README.md

     - Transition from BMR calc to charts (show how current person relates to others)
     - Add info section (equation for calculator, criteria for activity multiplier, etc.)
     - Functionality support for kids
+    - Pressing the unit when there's a value inputted should convert
+    - Show BMI too?

+DONE:
+====
+- Redesign UI
+    - Smaller input fields for gender/weight/height/age/activity
+    - Different way to input activity
+    - Show BMR and reset button on the form